-43. 6: Comply or explain Council of governors The council of governors should only exercise its power to remove the chairperson or any non-executive directors after exhausting all means of engagement with the board. ----- ------------------------- ------------------------- -- ---
+43. 6: Comply or explain Council of A.5.8 The council of governors should only exercise its power to remove the chairperson governors or any non-executive directors after exhausting all means of engagement with the board.

 Not applicable in 2021/22.
 Paragraph 35 of the Trust's constitution describes the process for removal of the chair and other non-executive directors.